ansible/awx/docs/docsite/rst/userguide/jobs.rst

 When an inventory sourced from an SCM is executed, the full results automatically display in the Output tab.
 This shows the same information you would see if you ran it through the Ansible command line, and can be useful for debugging.
 The icons at the top right corner of the Output tab allow you to relaunch (|launch|), download (|download|) the job output, or delete (|delete|) the job.

 .. image:: ../common/images/jobs-show-job-results-for-scm-job.png
-   :alt: Job Details for Inventory Sync
+   :alt: Example output for a successful SCM job

 SCM inventory details
 ~~~~~~~~~~~~~~~~~~~~~~

 Access the **Details** tab to provide details about the job execution and its associated project.

 .. image:: ../common/images/jobs-show-job-details-for-scm-job.png
-   :alt: Job Details for Inventory Sync
+   :alt: Example details for an SCM job

 Notable details of the job executed are:

 -  **Status**: Can be any of the following: